Patterns

 This use of SETPATTERN

-is a bit trickier.
-However, you can follow this example to see how to create a pattern for a square or circle using a turtle shape.
+is fun to try.
+Just follow this example to see how to create a pattern for a filled square or circle using a turtle shape.

 SETTURTLES 15